evs-chris/raport/README.md

 #### Paged

-A paged report requires a page size in order to render, and an orientation can optionally be supplied to, where the runner will handle flipping the dimensions and margins around to handle the orientation.
+A paged report requires a page size in order to render, and an orientation can optionally be supplied too, where the runner will handle flipping the dimensions and margins around to handle the orientation.

 Since a paged report has height constraints on any given piece of the report, rendering of widgets can be optionally interrupted and resumed on a new page.
-Whether or not a widget supports interruption is up to the individual widget, but by default most containers require that there entire content fit in the available space in order to render.
+Whether or not a widget supports interruption is up to the individual widget, but by default most containers require that their entire content fit in the available space in order to render.

 Paged reports can optionally include page headers and footers that are rendered at the top and bottom of each page if supplied.
 The context for headers and footers contain additional special variables `@page` and `@pages` the contain the current page number and total number of pages, respectively.
+Page headers and footers are always expected to be the same size.

 ## Data

 Most data is in a tree or graph format encapsulated in a datasource.
 Without a datasource, a report isn't going to do much good.
 Datasources are handled by the root context, which is simply a wrapper around an object that contains a `value`, a few special storage points, a reference to itself as root, and no parent reference.
 Further contexts can be extended from the root context that encapsulate a different value, but they will have pointers to the root context and the context from which they were extended, which may also be the root context.

 Contexts are used to give a report access to data in a particular widget.
 The report base context is the root context, and widgets have the opportunity to modify their context or add additional contexts as they are rendered.
-They can also evaluate values from their context to retrieve data or manipulate data.
+They can also evaluate values from their context to retrieve or manipulate data.

 ### Values

 Values are one of a reference, a literal, or an operation, which are composed of operators, references, and literals.
 There is a built-in expression syntax that simplifies building operations a bit using strings.
 The direct definition form uses a tree of nested objects and arrays.

-Literal expressions can be `true`, `false`, `null`, `undefined`, numbers without scientific notation but with as many `_` as you want for separators, and strings with any of `'`, `"`, and `` as quotes and `\` to escape quotes or other backslashes.
+Literal expressions can be `true`, `false`, `null`, `undefined`, numbers without scientific notation but with as many `_`s as you want for separators, and strings with any of `'`, `"`, and `` as quotes and `\` to escape quotes or other backslashes.
 Literals in definition form are an object with a `v` property containing the literal value, and when in this form, the value can be any valid js value.
+Examples in definition form: `{ v: true }`, `{ v: 'some string' }`, `{ v: ['an', 'array'] }`, `{ v: someVariable }`.

 References are in dotted path notation that start at the current context and include arrays as a simple number in the path. `.`s and `\` can be escaped with `\`.
 There are also a number of prefixes to aid in referencing data that exists in the context but not specifically part of the piece of data at the core of the current context.
 Things like report parameters, access to the parent context, special data like the current iteration index, and report data sources are accessible using reference prefixes.